Requesting Assistance and Resources

 The Metro TAP Card grants the holder access to 26 Transit Systems across LA County.

 Full-time Whittier College students may request Go Whittier!
 Transportation funds to cover the monthly cost of a TAP card for the length of each semester.
 Some students may qualify for free access to public transportation without the need for Go Whittier!
 Funds.

 Emergency Mental Health Support Funds

 Through the support of a generous donor, the Critical Mental Health Accessibility Program has been developed to provide immediate, limited funds to support students in crisis.
 Examples of support may include a psychotropic medication refill, an office visit co-pay for psychological or psychiatric care, or transportation to an appointment.
 Documentation of expenses is required.
-To apply for funding, complete this application.
+Complete this application to apply for funding.